Stattek/starstruck-rust/README.md

     - Physical attack beats Magic attack
     - Magic attack beats defending

+- Defending
+    - Can currently defend without taking up a turn.
+This needs to be fixed, but it's kinda fun.

 ## TUI TODO:
 - Would be awesome to have EarthBound-like backgrounds in the TUI.